danangs57/golang-restapi/README.md

 # golang-restapi-test

-i also provide the sql for you to import above
+i also provide the sql for you to import and postman collection above